ansegura7/recsys-tweet-analysis/analysis/README.md

 ![WordCloud](https://raw.githubusercontent.com/ansegura7/recsys-tweet-analysis/master/img/graph.png)

+## Code
+For more information on this visual analysis, please refer to the following <a href="https://ansegura7.github.io/recsys-tweet-analysis/analysis/AccountAnalytics.html" >jupyter notebook</a>.

 ## Disclaimer
 Neither the Twitter accounts nor the content of the tweets are used for profit.
 Only general statistics are calculated about them and shared with the RecSys community.